ClojureBridge/curriculum/outline/intro.md

 * Why Clojure?
 * What is Clojure good at?
 * What does Clojure look like?
-* What is the REPL?
+* What is a REPL?
 * Simple values
     - Numbers
 * Assigning names to values